Super Fuzz: Production

 Director Sergio Corbucci was previously known for directing Spaghetti Western films in the 1960s.
 Since the mid-1970s, Corbucci was known as one of Italy's most successful filmmakers within the field of comedy.
 The film was designed for an American audience and shot on location in Miami.

 Release

-Super Fuzz was released in Italy in 1980.
+Super Fuzz was released in Italy in Turin and Bologna on October 30, 1980.
 Outside of the United States and Italy, the film was released through Columbia Pictures and Warner Bros.

 The film was shown in heavy rotation on HBO in the early 1980s.

 Reception

 In contemporary reviews, Super Fuzz received a negative review in Variety who called the film "miscast to the hilt" and "all sheer shab both artistically and technically.
 Within a minute of the opening title, somebody belches and the tone is set for the remainder."
 The New York Times stated that Corbucci and his crew "have joined forces to provide employment for several oldtime performers.
 That is the film's major accomplishment" and that there was only one funny gag within the film.

 From retrospective reviews, Jason Buchanan of AllMovie found that Super Fuzz "still holds up as a fun, lightweight, and immensely entertaining way to spend a Saturday night with few friends."
 The review concluded that Super Fuzz "can be enjoyed equally by both adults who appreciate a mindless retro comedy, or children who enjoy such simple pleasures as the [sight] of Borgnine dancing atop a giant, floating bubble-gum balloon."